When is an Interest Charge Illegal?

 Charging Sixty (60%) Percent Interest or More Is Illegal.

-Furthermore, fees and other sums charged by pay day loan businesses are also regulated whereas such fees are often interest charges in disguise and such interest charges in 'disguise' may amount to criminal activity if calculations show a rate beyond beyond the maximum allowed.
+Additionally, even if stated 'correctly' as an annualized interest rate, any interest rate charged beyond sixty (60%) percent annual runs contrary to section 347 of the Criminal Code of Canada, R.S.C.
+1985, c.
+C-46 and may be punishable by five (5) years imprisonment as an indictable offence or six (6) months imprisonment and/or twenty five thousand ($25,000) dollar fine as a summary conviction offence.
+Lately, much legal news has come from concerns involving the fees and other charges as charged by pay day loan businesses and whether such fees are merely interest charges in disguise and if such are interest charges in 'disguise' whether such amounts to criminal activity when calculation of such interest charges in 'disguise' establishes a rate beyond sixty (60%) percent.
 These payday or short-term loan businesses are regulated per the Payday Loans Act, 2008, S.O.
 2008, Chapter 9.
 The decision in the case of The Director v.
-The Cash Store, 2014 ONSC 980 has helped define some of the restrictions.
+The Cash Store, 2014 ONSC 980 has helped define some of the parameters established by this law.

 Attempts to add an interest charge onto an invoice without first having first arranged an agreement to charge interest is improper and unenforceable.
 Furthermore, an interest clause must show the agreed upon interest rate as an annual rate, or include an annualized rate if a monthly rate is shown, and the annualized rate must be less than sixty (60%) percent.